jamulussoftware/jamuluswebsite/translator-files/README.md

 # Translation:

 -   Navigate to `l10n/po/YOUR-LANGUAGE/`.
 Translate the content of the .po files in your editor of choice (QtLinguist, Lokalize, OmegaT...).
-    - A number of files in this folder no not need to be translated.
+    - A number of files in this folder do not need to be translated.
 These are:
         - Administration.po
         - Central-Servers.po
         - Compiling.po